Hi, I'm Christoph.

-I'm a data scientist at HeidelbergCement, working on machine learning projects and creating a modern data platform on Azure.
-Co-organiser of PyData Heidelberg.
-PhD in astrophysics and 10 years experience in data management and analysis software development in large scientific collaborations for the H.E.S.S. and CTA gamma-ray telescopes.
+I have a PhD in astrophysics and 10 years experience in data management and data analysis software development (first few years in C++, then mostly Python and PyData stack) within the international scientific collaborations for the H.E.S.S. and CTA gamma-ray telescope arrays.

 I've mainly worked on codes for gamma-ray astronomy data analysis and modeling.
 First in C++ for a few years, and in recent years mostly in Python.
 I started and now co-lead the development of Gammapy, a prototype for the Cherenkov Telescope Array science tools.
 I've contributed to several other open source projects such as astropy, regions, astroplan, hips, iminuit or gamma-sky.net.